samboy/blog/80-20-myth/README.md

-For people who do not wish to compile Lunacy, there is a Lua compatible (including Lua 5.1 compatible) polyfill library which implements the rg32 random number generator in pure Lua here; look at the top of lunacyNSFGdata.lua to see how to use it.
+For people who do not wish to compile Lunacy, there is a Lua compatible (including Lua 5.1 compatible) polyfill library which implements the rg32 random number generator in pure Lua.
+While lunacyNSFGdata.lua will run fine with Lua 5.1, Lua 5.4, and LuaJIT, generating the same Monte Carlo output, it is a lot slower (it’s a fraction of a second to run in Lunacy, 7.5 seconds in LuaJIT, nearly a minute in Lua 5.4, and about 90 seconds in Lua 5.1)

 # Making the data sets

-To make the data sets (which, yes, are included here):
+To make the data sets (which, yes, are included here), do this after compiling Lunacy:

 ```
 lunacy lunacyNFSGdata.lua | grep '2022:' | grep female | awk '